mariochampion/roboflow/docs/HELPMORE.md

 ## DEFINITIONS:
 ### BASETAG
-because you can use roboflow for many/separate classifiers, you need to pick a term for the broad master classification or theme of your classifier (such as 'robots', or 'birds', or whatever) so that images, classifier models and more can be stored separately under that BASETAG directory.
+because you can use roboflow for many/separate classifiers, you need to pick a term for the broad master classification or theme of each classifier (such as 'robots', or 'birds', or whatever) so that images, classifier models and more can be stored separately under that BASETAG directory.